eScienceLab/eScienceLab.github.io/about.md

 permalink: /about/
 ---

-  The eScience Lab team have produced and continue to develop a suite of tools designed to “help e-Scientists get on with science and get on with scientists”.
+  The eScience Lab team has produced and continue to develop a suite of tools designed to “help e-Scientists get on with science and get on with scientists”.
   The tools support the creation of e-laboratories and have been used in domains as diverse as systems biology, social science, music, astronomy, multimedia and chemistry.